DamOConnor/fabric-graph-100/labs/lab01/lab01.md

 - Go back to the notebook and fix it up

 > [!TIP]
-> Recreate your graph item rather than attempt to attempting to update it
+> Create a new graph item with updated data rather than attempt to attempting to update your existing item

 <details>
 <summary>💡 Hint</summary>